getcloudless/getcloudless.com/_posts/2018-10-03-cloudless-on-cloudless.markdown

 start somewhere and this will be a good way to show the "minimum viable" deployment.

+Cloudless is the only open source project I know of that can transparently work on multiple cloud providers without requiring you to use a whole opinionated framework or spin up a bunch of supplementary infrastructure.
+That means once this work is done it should be reproducible on any of the providers Cloudless supports.

 This post is Part One of a two part setup, since the architecture (described below) has two separate components.